inference-labs-inc/JSTprove/docs/benchmarking.md

 ## Known limitations

 * Single-input models only (CLI limitation).
+* For specific models, inputs are generated randomly on-the-fly; results may vary between runs.
 * Memory is sampled from child processes; extreme short-lived peaks can be missed.
 * ECC log parsing is brittle to format changes.